jonathanhogg/flitter/docs/canvas3d.md

 These take no operation-specific attributes.

-Additionally, there is a `!slice` node that cuts a model with a plane specified with the attributes:
+Additionally, there is a `!trim` node that cuts a model with a plane specified with the attributes:

 `origin=` *X*`;`*Y*`;`*Z*